 The chance that a given day will be muggy in Lisbon is decreasing during November, falling from 6% to 0% over the course of the month.

 For reference, on August 16, the muggiest day of the year, there are muggy conditions 16% of the time, while on January 1, the least muggy day of the year, there are muggy conditions 0% of the time.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Lisbon is essentially constant during November, remaining within 0.1 miles per hour of 6.0 miles per hour over the course of the month.
+The average hourly wind speed in Lisbon is gradually increasing during November, increasing from 10.9 miles per hour to 11.4 miles per hour over the course of the month.